kubernetes-sigs/gateway-api/site/content/en/docs/concepts/hostnames.md

 * Find all Routes that point to those Gateways or ListenerSets that have `Accepted` Conditions with `status: true`.
 * Do the hostname intersection calculation for each Gateway-Route pair or each ListenerSet-Route pair.
 * Create things (DNS records or certificates, or whatever) based on the intersected hostnames.
-* Determining Rout precedence using the original hostnames configured on the Routes (not the calculated hostnames intersections).
+* Determine Route precedence using the original hostnames configured on the Routes (not the calculated hostname intersections).
 If the original hostnames are equally specific, fall back to creation timestamp (oldest wins), then alphabetical name ordering.

 ### Automatic Provisioning of DNS records